115one/115.1-Mobile-Landing-Page/privacy.md

 ---
-title: Privacy
+title: Privacy Policy
-layout: default
+layout: markdown
 permalink: /privacy/
 ---

-1. General
+# 1. General

 Life on Life LLC, (“LL,” “us,” “our,” or “we”) respect your privacy and are committed to protecting it through our compliance with this policy.
 This policy describes:

 The types of information we may collect or that you may provide when you install, access, or use the 115.1 application (the "App").